2307vivek/PagingCompose-Sample/README.md

 This is a sample project which demonstrates how to create infinite lists 📋📋 with Paging 3 library in Jetpack Compose using modern Android Architecture Components(Kotlin, MVVM, Flow, Jetpack Compose, Paging 3 Library, Android Jetpack).

 ## About
-This sample application loads a list of movies from the [Tmdb Api](htTmdb Api](https://developers.themoviedb.org/3). tps://developers.themoviedb.org/3).
+This sample application loads a list of movies from the [Tmdb Api](https://developers.themoviedb.org/3).

 It loads the data from the internet with `Retofit` library as a `Movie` object, then the `Paging` 3 library converts the fetched data into `Flow<PagingData<Movie>>` and updates the flow with new data when the end of the page is reached.
 The application then collects the flow of data then displays it into a list.

 ## Building the project ⚒🛠⛏
-The sample application uses the [Tmdb Api](Tmdb Api](https://developers.themoviedb.org/3) to load the list of movies.
+The sample application uses the [Tmdb Api](https://developers.themoviedb.org/3) to load the list of movies.
 To successfully build the application you need to create a [api key](https://www.themoviedb.org/settings/api).

 Then you need to add the api key in `local.properties` file in your project root folder as shown below: